jaxxstorm/leebriggs.co.uk/_posts/2021-11-06-pulumi-faqs.md

 Well, yes and no.

-When we say Pulumi "bridges" Terraform providers, what we mean is that Pulumi _some_ Pulumi providers use the Terraform schema in order to be able to map the cloud provider API.
+When we say Pulumi "bridges" Terraform providers, what we mean is that _some_ Pulumi providers use the Terraform schema in order to be able to map the cloud provider API.

 In order for Pulumi to be able to create resources in your cloud of choice, Pulumi needs to know what resources are available, what parameters are available on that resources API and what the return and response attributes are.
 If you've taken a look at one of the major cloud providers recently, you'll notice that there's at _least_ 1 trillion different resources and parameters for those APIs.
 Mapping the entire surface of the cloud provider itself is going to take a very long time.